jellyfin/jellyfin.org/docs/general/server/media/video.md

 ### Multiple Versions

-Multiple versions of the same video can be stored together in the library using a file suffix.
+Multiple versions of the same video can be stored together in the library using a file suffix in Movie and Music Video library types.
 The part before any suffixes **MUST** be exactly the same, including any years and/or metadata provider IDs.

 ```txt
 Movie (2021) [imdbid-tt12801262]